-- Enterprise dataset: certified datasets, namely datasets created by the technical/experts users and shared with the end user. - Shared dataset: datasets created and shared by other end users (with the same role); - CKAN dataset: in this area it is possible to download public datasets and visualize then in the CKAN datasets area; - All dataset: in this folder all previous datasets are stored, namely all datasets contained in the classes just described.
+- My dataset: datasets created by yourself uploading a CSV or XLS file or creating a query on a business model using the Qbe interface; - Enterprise dataset: certified datasets, namely datasets created by the technical/experts users and shared with the end user. - Shared dataset: datasets created and shared by other end users; - CKAN dataset: in this area you can download public datasets and visualize your CKAN datasets; - All dataset: in this folder are stored all the available datasets, namely all datasets contained in the classes just described.